franzson/autocoder/README.md

 A similar problem arises with phase.
 The spectral amplitude, or the relationship between amplitudes along the spectrum are absolute values, while the phase can be rotated and cuts off  as it crosses either Pi or -Pi, making both raw phase and phase–difference hard to train on without some clever cooking of the raw data.
 [This shouldn't be hard to add into the model and I would be very interested in any thoughts for solutions on this problem].

-To work around these two problems, the phase information is thrown out, and the amplitude of the spectrum is converted to a mel-frequency cepstrum (MFCC), a linear transform of the log distribution of energy in the spectrum.
-In the MFCC, each octave is represented by an equal number of values so that the noise modeling problem becomes moot.
+To work around these two problems, the phase information is thrown out, and the amplitude of the spectrum is converted to mel, a linear transform of the log distribution of energy in the spectrum.
+In the Mel transform, each octave is represented by an equal number of values so that the noise modeling problem becomes moot.

-Converting the data to MFCC also allows for a large compression of the input spectrum, from 8192 points for an FFT window size of 16384 down to 512 points.
+Converting the data to Mel also allows for a large compression of the input spectrum, from 8192 points for an FFT window size of 16384 down to 512 points.
 Another advantage of the MFCC conversion is that the mel space can be unpacked to any arbitrary FFT window size, allowing for the input and output FFT size to be different from one another with limited loss of information.

 The data set is then normalized and fed into the encoder network.